 You can do it… throw away that stressful life and move to the islands!
 I did it back in 2000, and I’ve never regretted it!
 Sure, if you are retiring that is the easiest, you have your social security and perhaps a pension from your company, you’ve got it made!
 But, even if you are younger, you can still make the move.
 Heck, I was only 38 when I moved here, and I am enjoying a great life, nothing missing!

 The key is… read this website daily!
-Join our forum and discuss your questions with others!
 Post comments on the blog, and I will reply with an answer for your question!

 Lose that rat race, flee the country!
-Go to a Tropical Paradise!
+Go to the Philippines!

 See you soon?
 I hope so!